SundeepK/SIC/README.md

 SIC
 ===
 SIC (Simple Image Cache for Android) is a simple light weight image caching library that will load images from a URL asynchronously.
-It aims to maximize cncurrency and provide an easy interface to load images to an ImageView.
+It aims to maximize concurrency and provide an easy interface to load images to an ImageView.

 ## What does it do?